Ashb87/Ms3-Movie-Review/README.md

   1. I want the site to be attractive, responsive and easy to navigate for the user.
   2. I want the purpose of the site to be clear to the user
-  3. I want the user to be able to create, edit and delete their own reviews.
+  3. I want the user to be able to create, edit and delete their own movies.
   4. I want their to be an admin account where they can edit, delete and add new genres.
   5. I want the user to be able to register an account, login, logout and delete it if they wish.